Stratadox/PaperPopupBoardGameRpg/README.md

 The players start by picking a character and drawing the first chapter of the story.
 For more details, see the [gameplay section](Gameplay.md).

+## World

+Although the characters don't realize it, the world where the game takes place is a tiny border planet that plays a minor role in a [greater intergalactic conflict](Background.md).
+Does that knowledge help us defeat these gargantum birds that have their minds set on eating us?
+Probably not, but it's there if you're interested.